mdhttx/Flink-ECommerce/README.md

   - **PostgreSQL Sink (via JDBC)** — for structured data analysis and reporting.
   - **Elasticsearch Sink** — for real-time search and visualization in Kibana.

-> 🧠 **Why use both PostgreSQL and Elasticsearch?**
-> PostgreSQL is used for structured storage and SQL-based analytics, while Elasticsearch is optimized for fast searching, filtering, and real-time visual dashboards in Kibana.

 ---